IS IT SAFE TO TRAVEL TO CANCUN IN 2025?

 Some of that misinformation stems from people taking out of context the homicide rate in places like Cancun.

-Cancun also ranked 30th out of 31 cities in the latest Safest Cities rankings from Berkshire Hathaway Travel Protection.
+They placed Cancun ranked 30th out of 31 cities in our latest Safest Cities rankings from Berkshire Hathaway Travel Protection.

 "The murders have largely been local crimes, and the tourist deaths have been cases where they were in the wrong place at the wrong time,” Zuniga says.
 “So when the State Department issues an advisory for the entire country because of something that happened far from Cancun, that does no one any favors.”